-Two-factor authentication, which requires a user to prove their identity two different ways before access to an account or computer system is allowed.
+Two-factor authentication requires a user to prove their identity two different ways before access to an account or computer system is allowed.
 For example, a password used in conjunction with a code sent to a user’s phone.

 An application developed by a business that is not the same manufacturer as the device the app is used on.
 For example, a music streaming service like Spotify, used on a mobile phone.